KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## exportdir

-`exportdir` tells the coin daemon where to store the wallet backup files created through the [backupwallet](../komodo-api/wallet.html#backupwallet) and [dumpwallet](../komodo-api/wallet.html#dumpwallet) calls.
+`exportdir` tells the Smart Chain daemon where to store the wallet backup files created through the [backupwallet](../komodo-api/wallet.html#backupwallet) and [dumpwallet](../komodo-api/wallet.html#dumpwallet) calls.

 #### :pushpin: Examples:

-Using exportdir as a default value in the coin's `.conf` file:
+Using exportdir as a default value in the Smart Chain's `.conf` file:

 ```bash
 exportdir=/home/myusername/mydirectory